If you've been in business for a while or are considering starting a new business… you might have heard about the “holy grail” of business models.

 The Ornament Girl also uses AccessAlly to run her membership site, and automate a lot of the pieces around managing members' access.

-7. Online Courses Set Up As Evergreen Programs
+7. Sell Your Online Courses As Evergreen Programs

 Similar to a membership site, online courses are a little more geared toward offering specific information unique to your business.

 Often, online courses on their own do not bring in recurring income.
 However, with a strong sales funnel, they will bring in consistent recurring revenue from new sales.

 For this to be successful, you'll have to create a marketing “crank” that you can turn to generate new business.
 This could be in the form of Facebook ads, ongoing content marketing efforts, or even running a social media challenge.

 But once you've got some momentum going, it can turn into a source of recurring sales.

 To Build a Solid Stream of Recurring Revenue, Start With The Right Values

 It's easy to get caught up in the glamour of recurring revenue business ideas… and the fantasy that you might only need to work on something once to get paid indefinitely.